2020–2023 North American drought: Northeast

 By late August/early September 2020, the drought conditions in several regions of the United States had worsened.
 The New England states were also under severe to extreme drought conditions.
 2020 became the driest summer on record in Hartford, Connecticut.
 The abnormally dry summer across the Northeast led to 99% of Rhode Island being in extreme drought by September.

 The Northeastern United States were out of drought conditions by the beginning of June 2021.
 However, throughout July 2022, drought returned and intensified across the Northeast.
 Newark, New Jersey had their driest July on record in 2022.
 Massachusetts was hit particularly hard, as by August 16, over 40% of the state was in extreme drought.
 Almost all of Rhode Island was in extreme drought in mid-August, after the 3rd driest July on record.
 August was the driest in New York City since 1994.
 August became the 6th driest on record at JFK International Airport, 4th driest on record at Islip, New York and 3rd driest on record in Bridgeport, Connecticut.
+By the end of the month, almost all of New York City, as well as all of Long Island, was in severe drought, with severe drought significantly expanding in the Hudson Valley, and extreme drought being introduced in portions of Connecticut.
 However, drought improved in September.
 By September 27, no part of Maine was in severe drought, and most of the state was out of drought.
 With precipitation increasing in the fall, especially after Hurricane Nicole, less than 10% of the Northeast was in any kind of drought.

-However, portions of Long Island, the Hudson Valley and Massachusetts remained in drought as of January 24, 2023, with moderate drought confined to portions of the south shore of the island.
+In May 2023, drought conditions resurged over the Northeast, especially in places near Harrisburg, Pennsylvania, which saw their driest May on record.
+By August 24, 47 of Pennsylvania’s counties were out of drought, but 20 counties were still under drought watch.